South Korean space program: Private companies

 In March 2023, South Korean space startup Innospace launched its test launch vehicle, HANBIT-TLV.
 It is the first civilian-made space rocket.
-The company plans to launch a two-stage rocket, HANBIT-NANO, in 2025.
+The company launched their first attempt to reach orbit with a two-stage rocket, named HANBIT-NANO, in 2025.
+The first launch was unsuccessful.

 Perigee Aerospace, a startup founded by KAIST students, has launched a test launch vehicle called Blue Whale 0.1 four times since 2021, and a small two-stage launch vehicle called Blue Whale 1 is under development, aimed at transporting small satellites to low Earth orbit.
-The number of commercial launch vehicles and satellites that the country’s startups will launch into space by 2025 is at least 12.